Learning to Answer from Correct Demonstrations: Reward Maximization vs Distribution Matching

-Having established reward maximization as the goal for LLMs, the next important question is: what methods should we adopt when learning from demonstrations available during SFT?
-The predominant approach is log-loss minimization (i.e.,~Maximum Likelihood), which as discussed earlier, succeeds through distribution matching under the small Policy Class Assumption.
+Taking reward maximization as the goal for LLMs, the next important question is: what methods should we adopt when learning from demonstrations available during SFT?
+The predominant approach is log-loss minimization (i.e.,~Maximum Likelihood), which as discussed earlier, succeeds through distribution matching under the small Demonstrator Class Assumption.
 Since supervised fine-tuned models are not always satisfactory \citep[e.g.,][]{ji2023survey,openai2023gpt4}, it may be wise to question this assumption and approach.
-Perhaps in these SFT problems, distribution matching is impossible (with the policy class used and the amount of data), but a direct reward-based approach might be possible and successful.
+Perhaps in these SFT problems, distribution matching is impossible (with the policy class used to model the demonstrator and the amount of data).

-\removed{Likelihood maximization/log-loss minimization implicitly encourages distribution matching which is a more difficult task.} Our work shows that cloning is not necessary, and might not be the right approach to reward maximization. \citet{kalai2024calibrated} and \citet{kalai2025hallucinate} go even further and argue that distribution matching and reward maximization (i.e., accuracy) might even be in tension with each other, and that insisting on distribution matching could hurt the reward.
+Likelihood maximization/log-loss minimization implicitly encourages distribution matching which is a more difficult task. \citet{kalai2024calibrated} and \citet{kalai2025hallucinate} go even further and argue that distribution matching and reward maximization (i.e., accuracy) might even be in tension with each other, and that insisting on distribution matching could hurt the reward.
 As discussed, even in situations where matching the distribution could be important, the model should indicate its uncertainty.
 Thus the focus should perhaps be more directly and even exclusively on \emph{utility} or \emph{reward}, rather than attempting to solve the more difficult task of matching the distribution---a sentiment well-captured in a quote by Vladimir Vapnik:

+It might also be impossible to recover a good reward model only from the demonstrations (like in the IRL goal), without other types of feedback.
+Despite this, learning a good policy by adopting iterative reward hedging and planning type methods might be successful.